sapcc/netappsd/README.md

 ## NetAppSD

-NetAppSD discovers NetApp filers from Netbox and provides them as scraping targets for NetApp harvest exporters running in a Kubernetes cluster.
+NetAppSD is an automatic scaler for NetApp's Harvest exporters running in a Kubernetes cluster.
+It discovers NetApp filers from Netbox and starts an exporter instance for each of them.

-NetAppSD operates in either master or worker modes.
+NetAppSD operates in two modes: master and worker.
 The master node is responsible for discovering NetApp filers and monitoring the worker pods.
-The worker node runs as a sidecar in the NetApp harvest pod, fetching the filer to scrape from the master's endpoint "/next/filer" for the harvest exporter.
+It also scales the number of worker pods to match the discovered filers.
+The worker node runs as a sidecar in the NetApp Harvest pod, fetching the filer to scrape from the master's endpoint "/next/filer" for the Harvest exporter.

 The process for assigning a filer to a worker: